johannalouise/repobepo/README.md

 such as GitHub.
 By using GitHub, there is a possibility to use tools to automate different processes of the DevOps workflow like the build process and the test process.
 This is possible to do using tools built into GitHub, the version control system.
-These tools are helping developers to make the flow more efficient, since it is happening automatically and the developers can focus on actually writing code [[1.1]](https://github.blog/2019-08-08-github-actions-now-supports-ci-cd/).
+These tools are helping developers to make the flow more efficient, since it is happening automatically and the developers can focus on actually writing code [[2]](https://github.blog/2019-08-08-github-actions-now-supports-ci-cd/).

 #### Difference between a Github App and an Github Action
 Both Github Apps and Github Actions provide ways to build tools that are useful for the toolchain in DevOps.
 However, they have some differences that might be necessary to take into consideration when you use or develop one.

 An Github App can make an action on its own, by using the Github's API.
 For instance, the CI tool [Travis](https://travis-ci.com/) is testing and deploying a project by itself whenever someone make a commit to the repository.

-An Github Action is ....
+An Github Action is a less complicated version of GitHub Apps, since it can run directly on runner machines or in Doctrine containers and you don't need to deploy any code or serve an app in order to use it [[3]](https://help.github.com/en/actions/building-actions/about-actions#comparing-github-actions-to-github-apps).

 ## How to install an Github App or Action